 I am a developmental psychologist interested in the factors that affect how children learn to read, these include spoken language skills, working memory, sleep and whether a child has a neurodevelopmental disorder, such as a specific language impairment, dyslexia, attention deficit hyperactivity disorder and narcolepsy.
 My current research includes the Paediatric Narcolepsy Project, a behavioural intervention for sleep problems in children with ADHD and a White Rose DTC ESRC Network (2015 – 2018) for understanding and enhancing reading and language skills in children for whom English is an additional language.

-Catherine Porter, Anna Richardson, Charissa Lim (Undergraduate Research Assistants)
+Catherine Porter, Anna Richardson, Charissa Lim (Undergraduate Research Assistants 2016/17)

-Catherine is a fourth year student in Linguistics and Phonetics.
-She has focused on language processing modules such as language acquisition, psycholinguistics and experimental pragmatics, and has a special interest in the acquisition of gesture.
-Anna is in the final year of her BA in Linguistics and Phonetics.
+Catherine graduated in BA Linguistics and Phonetics in summer 2017.
+She focused on language processing modules such as language acquisition, psycholinguistics and experimental pragmatics, and has a special interest in the acquisition of gesture.
+Anna graduated from the same programme in 2017.
 Her main interests are in syntax, psycholinguistics and pragmatics.
-Charissa is a second year undergraduate studying for a BA in Childhood Studies.
+Charissa is a final year undergraduate studying for a BA in Childhood Studies.
 Her interests include cognitive development of young children, and the pedagogy and practices surrounding childhood education.
-The RA team will be working in the LCDU throughout 2016/17 on projects on adjective acquisition, and the relationship between child-directed speech and child speech.
+The RA team worked in the LCDU throughout 2016/17 in collaboration with a team at Boston University on projects on adjective acquisition, and the relationship between child-directed speech and children’s own speech.